 - Make a list of what you need and want in your new home.
 This will help you to organize your space and make the best choices for your furniture.

-- Consider the color of your home and how it will complement your furniture.
+- Consider the color of your home and how it will complement your appointments.
 You may want to buy some pieces of furniture in multiple colors so that they can mix and match in any room of your home.

 Leave Breathing Space for The Living Room